You’ll be hard-pressed to find a brownie I like better than these Mississippi Mud Brownies! They are so fudgy, gooey, and absolutely delish.

 It all starts off with an ah-mazing basic brownie recipe.
 It’s moist, fudgy, and best of all- EASY!
-In goes the flour, cocoa, sugar, baking powder and salt.
+In goes the flour, cocoa, sugar, baking powder, and salt.

 Two sticks of melted butter can’t hurt anything (in my humble opinion) and a few eggs.
 Make sure your eggs are room temperature before adding them in.
 Because what happens when cold eggs hit melted butter?
 Yup, your butter isn’t melted anymore and it will change the texture of the brownies, yay for science!
-I usually just plop my eggs in bowl of warm water a few minutes before using them and it does the trick.
+I usually just plop my eggs in bowl of warm water (with shells still on!) a few minutes before using them and it does the trick.

 The original recipe suggests using an electric mixer and beating the batter for 3 minutes, but I skipped the mixer, used a whisk, and only stirred until everything was just incorporated.
-Mixing for a longer period of time only creates gluten and incorporates air in the batter which can make the brownies turn out tough and dry.
+Mixing for a longer period of time only creates gluten and incorporates air in the batter which can make the Mississippi mud brownies turn out tough and dry.

 See my little cutie-pie giving me the “what-the-heck-are-you-doing-mom?” stink eye?
 I love her.
-Spread your batter into a greased 9×13 pan and pop into a 350 degree oven.
+Spread your batter into a greased 9×13 pan and pop into a 350-degree oven.
 My brownies were done in about 35 minutes.
 The original recipe suggests 25-30, and the ladies of Our Best Bites say 40-50 minutes.
 It looks like this recipe really reacts to elevation so I’d say start checking at 25 and go from there.
 Stick a toothpick in the middle and when it comes out just barely clean, you’re good to go!
-See all the holes in the middle, It took me a few tries too.
+See all the holes in the middle?
+It took me a few tries too.

 As soon as it comes out of the oven, you’re going to want to top it with marshmallows.
 Big ones.
 There will be none of this mini marshmallow crap.
 You want them big, ok?
 Well, you’re not going to want to use those giant ones that all the rage though, just the ol’ big marshmallows.

 All in a row… and back into the oven they go!
 Bake for another 3-4 minutes or until they are all puffed up and starting to brown.

 See?
 It was really hard resisting the urge to pull one of the perfectly melted marshmallows off the top but I succeeded.
 Yep, go me!
-At this point you’ll want to let the brownies cool completely and remain unscathed by curious fingers.
+At this point, you’ll want to let the brownies cool completely and remain unscathed by curious fingers.
 It will be hard, but you can do it.
 Just make the frosting and snitch from it while you’re waiting.

-- 1 1/2 c. all-purpose flour
+- 1 1/2 cups all-purpose flour

-- 2 c.
-Sugar
+- 2 cups Sugar

-- 1/2 c. unsweetened cocoa powder
+- 1/2 cup unsweetened cocoa powder

-- 2 tsp. baking powder
+- 2 teaspoon baking powder

-- 1/2 tsp. kosher salt
+- 1/2 teaspoon kosher salt

-- 1 c.
-2 sticks melted butter
+- 1 cup melted butter 2 sticks

 - 4 eggs lightly beaten and room temperature

-- 1 Tbsp. vanilla extract
+- 1 tablespoon vanilla extract

-- 1/2 c. melted butter
+- 1/2 cup melted butter

-- 1/3 c. unsweetened cocoa powder
+- 1/3 cup unsweetened cocoa powder

-- 1/3 c. evaporated milk
+- 1/3 cup evaporated milk

-- 1 lb powdered sugar
+- 1 pound powdered sugar

-- 1 tsp. vanilla
+- 1 teaspoon vanilla

-- Spread batter in 9×13? pan and bake for 30-40 minutes.
+- Spread batter in 9×13" pan and bake for 30-40 minutes.
 Cooking time will vary based on altitude so start checking at 25 minutes.
-Brownies are down when a toothpick inserted into the center of the pan comes out clean and moist.
+Brownies are done when a toothpick inserted into the center of the pan comes out clean and moist.

-When brownies are done, remove from oven and place the marshmallows in a single layer on top.
+- When brownies are done, remove from oven and place the marshmallows in a single layer on top.
 Return to the oven for 3-4 minutes or until the marshmallows are puffed and starting to turn light golden.
 Remove from oven and cool completely.

-While brownies are cooling, beat together the frosting ingredients on high until light and fluffy.
+- While brownies are cooling, beat together the frosting ingredients on high until light and fluffy.
 Spread over the cooled brownies and cut into squares.
 Makes about 24 brownies.